Which car repairs cost the most?

 10 Water pump replacement

-Estimated cost: About £540 • 40% parts, 60% labour
+Estimated cost: about £540 (40% parts, 60% labour)

-This is a small but vital part of your car’s cooling system that could last 50,000 miles, could last 100,000 and might never fail while you own the car.
+The water pump is a small but vital part of your car’s cooling system that could last 50,000 miles, could last 100,000 and might never fail while you own the car.
 But if it does fail, the coolant no longer gets pumped through the radiator and around the engine, which quickly becomes rather hot and angry, as will you as you push your car to the nearest repair shop.